leicuhk/leicuhk.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I’m Lei Li, thanks for checking my personal website.
-Currently, I’m a research assistant at The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen), working on CSI sensing and multi-antenna techniques for 5G/next-G wireless networks.
+Currently, I’m a research associate at The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen), working on CSI sensing and multi-antenna techniques for 5G/next-G wireless networks.

 About me
 ======